 Right away, my writing process changed.
 I used to sit down at the computer and feel like I was climbing a tall mountain with my teeth.
 Now I sit down at my computer with a short list of things I want to accomplish, and I do those things.

 Old me: I GOTTA WRITE 1500 WORDS TODAY OR I SUCK AND I DON’T KNOW WHAT I’M GONNA SAY AAAAARRRGGGGHHH…

 New me: Okay.
 Yesterday I sketched out the setting for this murder mystery, including the floor plan of the lodge.
 Today I’m going to put that information into a scene where my heroine arrives at the retreat.
 I have two goals for this scene.
 I want to describe the setting where the story will take place, and introduce CHARACTER as he welcomes the party to the lodge.
 This scene is part of the setup, meaning it should be descriptive but not too long.

 Most importantly, I see a direct connection between my development activities and the quality of my writing time.
 When I sit down at the keyboard these days, I’m well rested.
 By the time I wrote that scene, I’d been thinking about it for a few days.
 When I saw some relevant detail I could use, as I went about my daily life, I jotted it down.
 All those little things add up, and they’ve made my writing time more productive and more enjoyable.

 So far, so good!
-I’m still slow, only getting between 500-1200 words written in a 2-hour writing session.
-But I have faith that if I stick with this, my speed will improve in time.
-My word count per hour is down, but my consistency and my writing quality is up.
+My word count per hour slowed down for a while, as I worked on my consistency and quality, but it’s starting to rise again.
 And I love knowing that I’m moving my story forward in concrete ways each time I work on it.